rmoestl/C-3PO/README.md

 - *js/vendor/* --> third-party JavaScript files
 - *img/* --> image files

+### Settings

+C-3PO looks for a **.c3posettings** file in the top-level source directory.
+It's a Java standard properties file holding configuration preferences.

+Here is a list of available settings:

+- baseUrl ... the base URL of the deployed website.
+If not set, C-3PO does not generate a sitemap.xml file.

+### Generating sitemap.xml and robots.txt

+C-3PO is able to generate a `sitemap.xml` (as specified at http://www.sitemaps.org) file and a `robots.txt` file.
+In order to generate a sitemap.xml, C-3PO requires **two prerequisites** to be fulfilled:

+- there must not exist a sitemap.xml file in the source directory (the same is true for robots.txt)
+- the **baseUrl** (e.g. http://yodaconditions.net) setting must be set in `.c3posettings`

+C-3P0 puts the URL of the sitemap.xml file into the robots.txt file since this gives search crawlers a hint where to look for a sitemap file.

+**Heads up!** Generation of sitemap.xml and robots.txt is not supported in *autoBuild* mode.

 ### Ignoring certain files

 You'll want to ignore certain files, e.g. the .git folder.
 Place a text file